niharhEAVR/DSA-codes/DSA_in_CPP/day-1/notes/01_firstCode.md

-## Like when we are sending the Dimensional array in the function parameter, then we have to manually create the columen size in array, we cant use variables!
+>#### Like when we are sending the Dimensional array in the function parameter, then we have to manually create the column size in array, we cant use variables!

 ## ❌ You **cannot use variables for the column size** in 2D arrays.